mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/multi-lb/index.md

     ```

 # Configure load balancing for the sample service

-1. Open a text editor to create the pool configuration file for the sample service in the `multi-lb-config.json` file:
+1. Copy and paste the following JSON settings to create the pool configuration file for the sample service in, and save, the `multi-lb-config.json` file:

-    ```bash
-    vi multi-lb-config.json
-    ```

-1. Copy and paste the following JSON settings and save the `multi-lb-config.json` file:

    ```json
    {